-Income tax expense for the six-month periods ended June 30, 2012 and 2011 varied from the amount computed by applying the federal statutory income tax rate to income before income taxes.
+Income tax expense for the nine-month periods ended September 30, 2012 and 2011 varied from the amount computed by applying the federal statutory income tax rate to income before income taxes.
 A reconciliation between the expected federal income tax expense using the federal statutory tax rate and our actual income tax expense was as follows:

-Six Months Er nded June 30,
+Nine Months Ended September 30,

 2012 2011

 U.S. federal statutory tax rate 35.0% 35.0%

-State income taxes, net of federal benefit 1.7 1.3
+State income taxes, net of federal benefit 1.8 1.3

-Employee stock-based compensation 1.6 1.2
+Employee stock-based compensation 1.9 1.5

-Other 1.0 0.7
+Other 0.6 0.3

-Effective tax rate 39.3% 38.2%
+Effective tax rate 39.3% 38.1%

 In accounting for income taxes, we follow the guidance related to uncertainty in income taxes.
 The guidance prescribes a comprehensive framework for the financial statement recognition, measurement, presentation, and disclosure of uncertain income tax positions that we have taken or anticipate taking in a tax return, and includes guidance on de-recognition, classification, interest and penalties, accounting in interim periods, and transition rules.
 We have concluded that we have no significant unrecognized tax benefits.
 We are subject to examination by the Internal Revenue Service, or IRS, and various state tax authorities.
 Our consolidated federal income tax returns for the years ended July 31, 2005 and 2008 have been examined by the IRS, and there have been no material changes in our tax liabilities for those years.
-We generally remain subject to examination of our federal income tax returns for the year ended July 31, 2008 and later years.
+Our consolidated federal income tax returns for the year ended July 31, 2009, the five-months ended December 31, 2009 and the year ended December 31, 2010 are currently under examination by the IRS.
+We generally remain subject to examination of our federal income tax returns for the years.
 We generally remain subject to examination of our various state income tax returns for a period of four to five years from the respective dates the returns were filed.